Using the Internet in University Accommodation

 You can use your own computer or mobile device to connect to the Internet free of charge in all study bedrooms in University Accommodation.
-All the bedrooms have wired network points, and are also covered by wireless.
+All the bedrooms have wired network points, and are also covered by wireless supplied by Glide.
 However, the signal strength varies between rooms, so you may get better results using a wired outlet.

 If you need to connect more than one device in your room, don't buy a home router (wireless or otherwise), because it won't work on our network.
 What you need is an Ethernet switch, such as the Netgear FS605.
 This will also cost you less (at time of writing less than £20 from Amazon).
 If you've already bought a home router, you can use it as long as everything is plugged into the LAN ports.
 Don't plug anything into the WAN port, and switch the wireless off.